musikele/blog-eleventy/_posts/2016/2016-10-28-develop-a-microservice-with-ratpack.md

 **Testing is a breeze**.
 I have done only functional tests, but I'm confident that the application works exactly like I am expecting.
 Ratpack encourages to use Spock, but I'm using JUnit and I'm not regretting it.

-And finally, **in development mode** (launching it with &#8220;gradle -t run&#8221;) **it will auto-reload the server everytime there's a change on filesystem**.
+And finally, **in development mode** (launching it with "gradle -t run") **it will auto-reload the server everytime there's a change on filesystem**.
 If you have ever worked with tomcat, you know how much time this can save you.

 ## How to learn?